- Getting Started

 This program is designed for students who are not familiar with the technology topics listed below.
 It focuses on building confidence, providing learning strategies and encouraging creative exploration of software and technologies commonly used in the workplace.
 Comfort and confidence with, and a strong foundation in technology skills can provide a valuable edge in many job and internship searches.

-- PowerPoint – good design choices, animations, integration
+- Presentation skills - good design choices, animations, integration

-- Using the Web to enhance your job search – presented by Career Services – PennLink, social networking sites, researching employers, guidelines for portfolios and resumes.
+- Using the Web to enhance your job search - PennLink, researching employers, guidelines for portfolios and resumes (Career Services)